amalik99/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise3.md

 az monitor autoscale create --resource-group ODL-linux-XXXX --resource myScaleSet --resource-type Microsoft.Compute/virtualMachineScaleSets --name autoscale --min-count 2 --max-count 10 --count 2
 ``
 <img src="images/autoscale1.png"/><br/>
-2.To create a rule with az monitor autoscale rule create that increases the number of VM instances in a scale set when the average CPU load is greater than 70% over a 5-minute period use the below command.
+2. To create a rule with az monitor autoscale rule create that increases the number of VM instances in a scale set when the average CPU load is greater than 70% over a 5-minute period use the below command.
 Please provide the following values while running the below command:<br/>
  * resource-group :- Enter your **Resource Group** name.<br/>
  * autoscale-name :- Enter your **autoscale-name** name.<br/>
 ``